 - Tap Never.

-Our guide continues below with additional information on how to disable sleep mode on an iPhone so that the screen remains on until you manually lock it.
+Our guide continues below with additional information on how to keep iPhone from going to sleep so that the screen remains on until you manually lock it.

 How to Stop the iPhone 7 Screen from Going to Sleep (Guide with Pictures)

 The steps in this article were performed on an iPhone 7 Plus, in iOS 10.3.1.
 Note that we are going to be changing a setting for your iPhone’s display that will prevent it from locking on its own automatically.

 This means that the screen will remain on until you manually lock it by pressing the Power button on the side of the device.
 This can cause your battery to diminish more rapidly, and may occasionally cause actions to occur on the device when it is in your pocket or purse because the screen is still active.

 Step 2: Open the Display & Brightness menu.